NBA Trade Rumors: Latest Buzz on Kawhi Leonard, LeBron James and More

 Friday looms large for the NBA.

-A simple sentence, yet an important one as 11:59 p.m.
+A simple sentence yet an important one, as 11:59 p.m.
 ET Friday is the deadline for LeBron James to decline his player option with the Cleveland Cavaliers.

-Normally this wouldn't register as such a huge ordeal, as James opting out has seemed like a foregone conclusion ever since he arrived back in Cleveland.
+Normally this wouldn't register as such a huge deal, as James opting out has seemed like a foregone conclusion ever since he arrived back in Cleveland.
 But the ruined relationship between Kawhi Leonard and the San Antonio Spurs and the possibility of a trade complicates matters—and that's putting it lightly.

 Besides the Leonard chase and its impact on James and the league as a whole, there is at least one other interesting new trade tidbit making the rounds, so let's take a look.